"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Introduction

 \section{Introduction}

 We present a novel ``bootstrap domain-of-dependence'' concept (bootstrap DoD) and associated bounds on solutions of the scattering problem for the wave equation on an exterior region $\Omega^c$.
-The classical domain-of-dependence~\cite{John} concept for a space-time point $(\bfr_0, T_0)$ concerns the initial and boundary values that determine the free-space solution at that space-time point.
-The bootstrap DoD ending at a given time $T_0$, in contrast, involves field values on the scattering boundary $\Gamma = \partial \Omega= \partial \Omega^c$ over the length of time $T_*$ preceding $T_0$, where $T_*$ equals the amount of time that is sufficient for a wave to traverse the diameter of the obstacle.
+The classical domain-of-dependence concept~\cite{John} for a space-time point $(\bfr_0, T_0)$ concerns the initial and boundary values that determine the free-space solution at that space-time point.
+The bootstrap DoD ending at a given time $T_0$, in contrast, involves field values on the scattering boundary $\Gamma = \partial \Omega= \partial \Omega^c$ over the length of time $T_*$ preceding $T_0$, where $T_*$ equals the amount of time that is sufficient for a wave in free space to traverse a distance equal to the diameter of the obstacle.
 As discussed in this paper, in absence of additional illumination after time $t = T_0 - T_*$, the bootstrap DoD completely determines the scattered field on $\Gamma$ for all times $t\geq T_0$.
-Further, the solution bounds that result from the bootstrap DoD approach provide estimates on the solution values in terms of a short-time history record, and they establish superalgebraically fast decay (i.e., decay faster than any negative power of time) for a wide range of scattering obstacles---including certain types of trapping obstacles for which no previous fast-decay theory was available.
-The results, which do not rely on consideration of the Lax-Phillips complex-variables scattering framework and associated resonance-free regions in the \emph{complex} plane, utilize only \emph{real-valued} frequencies, and follow from use of Green functions and boundary integral equation representations in the frequency and time domains, together with a certain $q$-growth condition on the frequency-domain operator resolvent.
-As discussed in \Cref{3d_decay_rmk_iii}, relying on some materials in \Cref{sec:theory_part_i} and most of the materials in \Cref{sec:theory_part_ii}, related but less informative superalgebraically decaying solution bounds can also be obtained by relying on the complete time-history of the incident field instead of the bootstrap DoD.
+Further, solution bounds that result from the bootstrap DoD approach provide estimates on the solution values in terms of a short-time history record, and they establish super-algebraically fast decay (i.e., decay faster than any negative power of time) for a wide range of scattering obstacles---including certain types of trapping obstacles for which no previous fast-decay theory was available.
+These results, whose proofs do not rely on consideration of the Lax-Phillips complex-variables scattering framework and associated resonance-free regions in the \emph{complex} plane, utilize only \emph{real-valued} frequencies, and follow from use of Green functions and boundary integral equation representations in the frequency and time domains, together with a certain $q$-growth condition on the frequency-domain operator resolvent.
+As discussed in \Cref{3d_decay_rmk_iii}, on the basis of some of the materials in \Cref{sec:theory_part_i} and most of those in \Cref{sec:theory_part_ii}, related but less informative super-algebraically decaying solution bounds can also be obtained by relying on the complete time-history of the incident field instead of the bootstrap DoD.